-This seminar seeks to explore these and other questions within the field of nasal drug delivery while reviewing interesting new data and innovative technologies.
-Leading authorities in nasal drug delivery will cover relevant aspects of nasal physiology, anatomy, absorption of a variety of drugs, in various phases of drug development, and new drugs entering the market.
-In addition, the conference will discuss nasal delivery to the sinuses and interesting case histories.
+This seminar seeks to explore these and other questions within the field of nasal drug delivery while reviewing interesting new data, innovative technologies and the very latest scientific developments.
+Leading authorities in nasal drug delivery will cover relevant aspects of nasal physiology, anatomy, absorption of a variety of drugs in various phases of drug development, and new drugs entering the market.
+In addition, nasal delivery to the sinuses will be discussed and the programme will include interesting case histories.

 1. Gain an update on the very latest scientific developments and technology advances in this field.